gregorykelleher/equity-aggregator/README.md

 > [!IMPORTANT]
 > **Important Legal Notice**
 >
-> This software aggregates data from various third-party sources including Yahoo Finance, Euronext, London Stock Exchange, SEC, and XETRA.
+> This software aggregates data from various third-party sources including Yahoo Finance, London Stock Exchange, SEC, and XETRA.
 Equity Aggregator is **not** affiliated, endorsed, or vetted by any of these organisations.
 >
 > **Data Sources and Terms:**
 >